Echinocereus engelmannii

-The strawberry hedgehog cactus or Engelmann's hedgehog cactus (Echinocereus engelmannii) is commonly found in desert areas of the southwestern United States and the adjacent areas of Mexico, including the states of California, Nevada, Utah, Arizona, Baja California and Sonora.
+Echinocereus engelmannii, the strawberry hedgehog cactus or Engelmann's hedgehog cactus, is a cactus commonly found in desert areas of the southwestern United States and the adjacent areas of Mexico, including the states of California, Nevada, Utah, Arizona, Baja California and Sonora.

 Description

 Engelmann's hedgehog cactus usually grows in clusters, sometimes up to 20 and more stems.
 The bright magenta flowers bloom in April in its southern extremes to late May at northern locations.
 Flowers are borne at the upper half to one third of the stem and are funnelform in shape, up to 3.5 in long with dark-green stigmas.
 The fruit is spiny.
 At first the fruit is green, becoming pink and drying when ripe.
 Ripe fruits have spines that are easily detached.
 Seeds are black and about a tenth of an inch in size.
 Stems are initially cylindrical and erect in young plants, but later with the stem base lying on the ground.
 The stems are usually 1.5 to 3.5 in in diameter and up to 25 in high, and obscured by heavy spines.
 The plants have around 10 ribs, which are somewhat flattened and tuberculate.

 Spines are variable in color and size.
 Radial spines are short and needlelike, up to 0.8 in long, white, and arranged in a neat rosette.
 Central spines number 2 to 7 and are stout, usually twisted and angular, up to 3 in long and variable in color: bright yellow, dark brown, grey, and white.
+Chromosome count is 2n=44.

+Taxonomy

+This species is located within the genus Echinocereus and is taxonomically closest to E. bonkerae Thornber & Bonker, E. dasyacanthus Engelm., E. fasciculatus (Engelm. ex S. Watson) L. D. Benson, E. fendleri (Engelm.)
+Rümpler, E. nicholii (L. D. Benson) B. D. Parfitt, E. papillosus A. Linke ex Rümpler, and E. pectinatus (Scheidw.)
+Engelm..
+These species share the common traits of thick base tepals (>2mm), wide receptacular tubes, and dark coloring of the flower throat.
+Some molecular evidence supports the division of E. engelmannii into two species to distinguish its diploid ancestor E. relictus B. Wellard., which is distributed only in a narrow section of southwestern Utah and northern Arizona.